Xinhe-Li/LoRID/README.md

 > [!NOTE]
 > Replace the values of `OPENAI_API_BASE` and `OPENAI_API_KEY` in [gen_data.sh](examples/gsm8k/gen_data.sh) according to your own setup.
 The file specified by the `--raw_dataset_path` must contain at least the keys `id`, `question`, and `rationale`.
 These can be easily extracted from the [GSM8K](https://huggingface.co/datasets/openai/gsm8k) or [MATH](https://huggingface.co/datasets/EleutherAI/hendrycks_math) datasets, but you are also free to experiment with others.
 >
 > In our experiments, to increase the amount of training data, we map the generated knowledge to entries in [MetaMathQA](https://huggingface.co/datasets/meta-math/MetaMathQA), resulting in two datasets: 🤗 [LoRIA-GSM8K](https://huggingface.co/datasets/LoRID-Math/GSM8K) and 🤗 [LoRID-MATH](https://huggingface.co/datasets/LoRID-Math/MATH).
+A small sample of them is available in the [`datasets/`](datasets/) folder for quick reference and testing.

 ### Training